nus-cs2113-AY2425S1/tp/docs/team/louisjoety.md

 ### Miscellaneous
 * Implemented starting points for 4 major components: `Parser`, `UI`, `Commands`, `Storage`
 * Trivial features: Creating `Assertions`, `Logs` file and getting rid of magic strings
-* Test case for Parser Class
+* J-unit test for Parser Class
-* Help team do QA to obtain bugs around code namely in storage and more complex commands
+* Help team do QA to obtain bugs around code namely in more complex commands

 ## 4. User Guide:
 * Documented the FAQ section and the Command Summary